EDUlib/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_overview.rst

 Using Cohorts in your Courses
 #############################

-By :ref:`setting up cohorts<Enabling and Configuring Cohorts>` in a course, you create smaller communities of students.
-You can design different course experiences for students in different cohorts.
+If you want to create smaller communities in your course, or design different course experiences for different groups of students, you can :ref:`set up cohorts<Enabling and Configuring Cohorts>` in your course.
 In discussion topics that are divided by cohort, students can also communicate and share experiences privately within the cohort that they are assigned to.
 Cohort-specific discussion opportunities can help students develop a sense of community, provide specialized experiences, and encourage deeper, more meaningful course involvement.